seynur/blog/_posts/2024-02-19-syslog-data-collection-with-custom-implementations.md

     ````
     ````
 ---
-2. After this creation we need to define directory mappings between the Docker Container and the local to control SC4S configurations from the local with *docker-compose.yml* file.
-The difference between online and offline method can be seen in this step, because online method will get sc4s image from Splunk repository directly but we need to deploy the image to Docker in offline method by ourselves.
+2. After this creation we need to define directory mappings between the Docker Container and the local to control SC4S configurations from the local with the *docker-compose.yml* file.
+The difference between the online and offline methods can be seen in this step.
+The online method will get the sc4s image from the Splunk repository directly but we need to deploy the image to Docker in the offline method by ourselves.

     > *Tip*:  Also, don't forget target port is your local & published is the Docker Container's port.
 If you want, you can change them individually.

     > *Notes*: Only 514 (default) port for UDP/TCP protocols are defined in these YAML files for start.
-We will add more ports when we talk about use cases section.
+We will add more ports when we talk about the use cases section.

     * **Online** Docker Compose YAML configuration: [Docker Desktop + Compose (MacOS)](https://splunk.github.io/splunk-connect-for-syslog/main/gettingstarted/docker-compose-MacOS/)

-        In the online method, the following *docker-compose.yml* file which can be located under sc4s directory, can be used for the latest image of SC4S version 3.
+        In the online method, the following *docker-compose.yml* file which can be located under the sc4s directory, can be used for the latest image of SC4S version 3.
 If you wish to modify the version, you can simply adjust the **container3:latest** section in the provided YAML file.

     ```
         version: "Latest"